 - security incident revealing a threat or vulnerability not yet addressed

-- capital funding opportunity for security technology investment
+- funding opportunity for security technology investment

 Rarely are assessments recognized as category of security tool that can and should be used frequently to facilitate security program improvements.